Career

 How do I get started?

-• Visit ASU’s career services: ASU's Career and Professional Development Services offers a wide variety of resources designed to help you at any point in your career search.
+• Visit ASU’s career services: ASU's Career Services offers a wide variety of resources designed to help you at any point in your career search.
 They can walk you through assessments for insight into paths related to your strengths, interests and personality; offer hands-on resume and cover letter reviews (virtually or in person); and dispense career advice to help you prepare for your post-graduation plans, whether that’s a full-time position, a graduate program or another opportunity.
 Check out our post on what the career center can do for you.

 • Talk to your professors: I have also found that a largely untapped but hugely beneficial resource for career development are your professors.
 Odds are that most if not all of your professors have worked or are working in the field they currently teach.
 Among the ASU faculty are Nobel laureates and Pulitzer Prize winners, amongst hundreds of other faculty members who have been officially recognized for their achievements.